-after each reporting period. , An annual FFR is required for reporting period ending 09/30, and is due within 45 days after the reperiod. porting A final FFR is due within 90 days after the project or grant period end date.
-A quarterly, semi-annual, annual, and/or final FFR as noted hereinabove is due for this grant because: (34 CFR 74.14 or 80.12) Special Award Conditions or Special grant or subgrant conditions for "h grantees; igh-risk" Statutory Requirement or Other Special Condition
+after each reporting period.
+An annual FFR is required for reporting period ending 09/30, and is due within 45 days after the reporting period.
+A final FFR is due within 90 days after the project or grant period end date.
+A quarterly, semi-annual, annual, and/or final FFR as noted hereinabove is due for this grant because: (34 CFR 74.14 or 80.12) Special Award Conditions or Special grant or subgrant conditions for "high-risk" grantees; Statutory Requirement or Other Special Condition